 The International Master’s in Advanced Research in Criminology (IMARC) is the only existing 2-year programme in criminology that focuses on border crossing, security and social justice.
-The joint programme is offered by four different Universities in Europe.
+The joint programme is offered by three different Universities in Europe.

 IMARC deals with crucial issues ranging from the impact of the growing influx of migrants in relation to internal and external border control, transnational organised crime, human rights concerns, urban security and threats of radicalisation and terrorism, to the role of cybercrime, corporate malfeasance and the increase of hate crimes, racism and xenophobia.
 A major theme in addressing these current issues is the question of how to organize security as well as safeguard human rights.
 IMARC addresses the need for criminological expertise in the context of a common European criminal justice area coupled with challenges of internal and external border control and wider international developments.

 IMARC is a full-time programme that prepares students to engage with current European developments in border-crossing, security and social justice.
 IMARC aims to enhance the capacity of students to apply new knowledge and advanced analytical skills to problems from an international and interdisciplinary perspective.
 The programme brings together learning, research and practice through collaboration with already well-established partners among which governments, ngo’s, corporate actors and other Universities, which contributes to the employability of our students.

 Theoretical and practical perspectives on border crossing, security and social justice

 A double degree (EUR + other University) and possibly a multiple degree.

 Courses connected to scientific research of the highest quality

 Connections with organisations in the field such as governmental bodies, NGO’s and corporate organizations

 Specialization: tracks at the Erasmus University Rotterdam (the Netherlands), University of Ghent (Belgium) and University of Kent (UK)